Euclid Quick Data Release (Q1). The average far-infrared properties of Euclid-selected star-forming galaxies: Discussion

-One feature worth noting is that according to the star-forming MS, the SFRs (and sSFRs) of galaxies are continuously decreasing to zero as a function of time, yet the dust temperatures are not.
+One feature worth noting is that according to the star-forming MS, the SFRs (and sSFRs) of galaxies continuously decrease to zero as a function of time, yet the dust temperatures do not.
 Instead, the average dust temperatures appear to be converging to a constant value of about 23\,K, independent of stellar mass.
-Indeed, it seems reasonable to expect that the dust temperatures of MS galaxies are not strictly proportional to the SFR/sSFR, since this would imply that galaxies with no star formation would have zero dust temperature, which is impossible.
+Indeed, it seems reasonable to expect that the dust temperatures of MS galaxies are not strictly proportional to the SFR or sSFR, since this would imply that galaxies with no star formation would have zero dust temperature, which is impossible.
 Instead, \cref{eq:T_decay} implies that as the SFRs of galaxies fall below a certain threshold, the dust is no longer heated by hot young stars but by the existing cooler and older stellar population, which changes on timescales much longer than the current age of the Universe.
 Indeed, \citet{chapman2003} showed that IRAS-selected galaxies are bi-modal in luminosity-versus-far-IR colour (a proxy for temperature) with a break around 10\,$M_{\odot}\,$yr$^{-1}$, and discussed a possible transition from cirrus-dominated SEDs to SFR-dominated SEDs.
+Similarly, \citet{groves2012} found that the mean dust temperature within M31 increases from about 17\,K in the disc to 35\,K in the bulge, despite the lack of any strong star-forming regions throughout the galaxy, suggesting that the heating is driven primarily by the density of the old stellar population.